samiy803/CO-Notes/README.md

 # CO 250 Exam Notes
 Here are some CO 250 exam notes for Winter 2023.
-They are by no means complete, and can even flat-out wrong.
+They are by no means complete, and can even be flat-out wrong.

 ## Contributing
 I encourage everyone to contribute.
 It's a great way to learn the content and help others.
 You can either make a pull-request with your changes or open an issue about errors or requests.

 ## Errors
-These notes are not guarenteed to be error-free.
+These notes are not guaranteed to be error-free.
 If you find any errors, please open an issue and let me know, or a pull-request if you want to fix it yourself.

 ## Licence
 Do whatever you want with it.
 I guess follow the terms of the [Unlicence](https://en.wikipedia.org/wiki/Unlicense) agreement.